Lumminal/vndb-go/README.md

 func main() {
 	client := vndb_go.NewVndbClient(YOUR_TOKEN) // you can also pass an empty string

+    // note: you can also set an environment variable "VNDB_TOKEN" and access it like this:
+	// client := vndb_go.NewVndbClient(os.Getenv(vndb_go.VNDBToken))

 	ctx := context.TODO()
 	stats, err := client.GetStats(ctx)
 	if err != nil {